top of page

 2b colorblock-parallax copy.png

 Aubrey left the Ailey organization to pursue a career in film and television, appearing in TV commercials, print ads, and the movie The Next Step, an independent dance film choreographed by Donald Byrd.
 His performance credits also include live concerts and music videos with artists such as En Vogue and George Michael.
-Mr. Lynch also taught movement classes for deaf children and was a guest speaker at the Juilliard School and other arts institutions.
+Mr. Lynch also taught movement classes for deaf children and was a guest speaker at the Juilliard School, UArts, and other universities and arts institutions.

 9.jpg